For many years, I have had an interest in real estate valuations and how to improve real estate to increase its valuation.

 The following are some ideas regarding which home improvement projects that are the most effective to prepare a home to sell, starting with the front-exterior of the home, since you want to create a good first impression and entice people to come inside and take a look.
 Implementing these ideas will improve your home’s “curb appeal”; how favorably it looks to prospective buyers from the front curb.

-Replace the siding or paint the exterior of your home.
+- Replace the siding or paint the exterior of your home.
 This project is much more expensive than the prior two exterior improvement suggestions.
-However, replacing worn siding or painting a home that is in dire need a fresh coat of paint will not only increase the home’s “curb appeal”, but it may ultimately help you sell it for more money and/or sooner than otherwise.
+However, replacing worn siding or painting a home that is in dire need of a fresh coat of paint will not only increase the home’s “curb appeal,” but it may ultimately help you sell it for more money and/or sooner than otherwise.

 Additional Home Improvements That Improve Your Chances of Selling Your Home